Deprecated: Function create_function() is deprecated in /home/mygurpsc/public_html/pmwiki.php on line 512

 • See Aberrant Mechanoid (above) for a variant of this framework.

-Intel Operative*: An intelligence officer, espionage agent, "super-spy", or similar specialist.
+Intel Operative*: An intelligence officer, espionage agent, or similar specialist.
 Widely skilled in awareness, social engineering, and technical ability.
+Contrast the flashier Superspy, below.
 (EOH, p.
 20)

 Juicer: A commando who traded lifespan for biochemically boosted power.
 Strong, fast, tough, with incredible regenerative ability.
 Can burn their own life-force for more oomph.
 (TLPG, p.
 37)